Noise Levels in Downtown, Manchester, NH | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Northern Downtown sounds about 37% louder than Southern Downtown to the human ear, a 4.5 dBA gap.
+To the human ear, noise in central Downtown sounds about 21% louder than in southeastern Downtown, a 2.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Canal St do you need to be?